-All full-time probationary and permanent employees shall receive their regular pay for the following holidays:
+1. All full-time probationary and permanent employees shall receive their regular pay for the following holidays:

 January 1

 3rd Monday in January (Martin Luther King Jr. Day)

 3rd Monday in February (Presidents' Day)

 Last Monday in May (Memorial Day)

+Juneteenth (June 19)

-July 4, (Independence Day)
+July 4 (Independence Day)

-1st Monday in September (Labor Day) 2nd Monday in October (Columbus DayIndigenous
+1st Monday in September (Labor Day)

-Peoples' Day)
+2nd Monday in October (Indigenous Peoples' Day)

 November 11 (Veterans Day)

 4th Thursday in November (Thanksgiving)

 Friday after Thanksgiving

 December 24

 December 25

-And every day proclaimed by the Governor and recognized by the City Council as a public holiday, day of mourning or day of thanksgiving.
+And every day proclaimed by the Governor and recognized by the City Council as a publicholiday, day of mourning or day of thanksgiving

 - 2. In addition to the above, employees shall receive two (2) floating holidays per fiscal year.
 A floating holiday may be taken as time off only, with advance approval by the Department Head or City Manager and scheduled with due regard to the wishes of the employee and convenience of the City.
+Floating holiday hours may be used in increments of one (1) hour with advanced approval by the Department Head or City Manager.
 Floating holidays, defined as eight hours, may not be carried forward from one fiscal year to the next and must be used no later than the last regularly scheduled pay date prior to June 30th of each fiscal year.
 Unused floating holidays are deemed to be lost, if not used, at the end of each fiscal year or upon termination of employment.
 A new employee hired after January 1st in any fiscal year shall be entitled to one floating holiday for the balance of the fiscal year.
 Floating holiday time may not be exchanged for actual compensation under any circumstances. - 3.
 Holiday leave shall be administered as provided for in Section 15 of the Personnel Rules. - 4.
 Whenever employees are required to work on a City recognized holiday, the employees shall be paid at one and a half times their hourly rate in addition to receiving their regular pay for the holiday. - 5.
-Holiday scheduling for Water/Waste Water Treatment - i) Assigned on voluntary basis; - ii) Employee working the Sunday through Thursday shift works Monday holidays' - iii) Employee working Tuesday through Saturday shift works Thursday or Friday holidays; - iv) Assigned to lowest seniority employee in any other cases. - v) Hours worked on a holiday not in excess of eight hours in a day or forty hours in a week shall not be considered overtime but will be paid at the holiday premium rate (Article 19/4).
+Holiday scheduling for Water/Waste Water Treatment - i) Assigned on voluntary basis; - ii) Employee working the Sunday through Thursday shift works Monday holidays; - iii) Employee working Tuesday through Saturday shift works Thursday or Friday holidays; - iv) Assigned to lowest seniority employee in any other cases. - v) Hours worked on a holiday not in excess of eight hours in a day or forty hours in a week shall not be considered overtime but will be paid at the holiday premium rate (Article 19/4).